CAND Board 2026-2027

 Marketing & Recruiting Coordinator

 Julia Kaset earned her Bachelor’s degree in Exercise Science from Cumberland University and her Master of Public Health in Nutrition and Dietetics from the University of Tennessee at Chattanooga, where she also completed her dietetic internship.
-She became a Registered Dietitian Nutritionist in 2025 and is currently a Wellness Consultant and Registered Dietitian at Nutrition World in Chattanooga.
+She became a Registered Dietitian Nutritionist in 2025 and is currently a Personal Trainer and Registered Dietitian at Fitness Central in Chattanooga.

 Julia’s professional interests include sports nutrition, eating disorder awareness, and community-based wellness.
 As a former collegiate soccer player and current HYROX athlete, she is passionate about helping others fuel for performance and build healthier relationships with food.
 She is an active member of the Chattanooga Academy of Nutrition and Dietetics (CAND), where she serves on the board as Marketing and Recruiting Coordinator, as well as the Tennessee Academy of Nutrition and Dietetics (TAND), the Academy of Nutrition and Dietetics, the National Eating Disorders Association, and the Academy for Eating Disorders.